Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Thai sweet chili sauce or sweet and sour sauce for dipping

-GARLIC: You can also use fresh minced garlic in your mix, instead of using the garlic paste for this homemade crab rangoon.
+GARLIC: You can also use fresh minced garlic in your mix instead of using the garlic paste for this homemade crab rangoon.
+Garlic powder can also be used if fresh isn’t available.

 CORNSTARCH SLURRY: The cornstarch slurry for sealing the wonton sheets works better than plain water or an egg wash.
 You could also mix just a bit of flour with water to make a slurry.

-CRAB MEAT: You can use real crab meat or imitation crab meat in this easy recipe depending on what is available to you.
+CRAB MEAT: You can use fresh crab meat or imitation crab meat in this easy recipe depending on what is available to you.

 PRO TIP: